mas2g2/RJI-CS4320-Project/README.md

 Steps of Execution

 - The Photo Editor connects to the login page, submits the login form and gets access to the login page.
 The user chooses to go to the download images webpage and selects the categories and the minimum rating they want to pull images for.
 From there, the user will be shown all of the images that match their request, where they will be able to choose the image(s) they would like to download.
-There will also be a select all option so that the user can quickly download all of the images that match their request.
-Once the user is ready, they will hit the download button to start the download of the images they selected.
+There will also be a download all option so that the user can quickly download all of the images that match their request.
+Once the user is ready, they will click the images that he or she wwants to download to download the images.

 Content: Christopher Foeller